Mohammad Nawaz (footballer)

-Mohammad Nawaz (born 21 January 2000), is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Mumbai City.
+Mohammad Nawaz (born 21 January 2000) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Chennaiyin.

 Club career

+FC Goa B

+Born in Manipur, Nawaz signed with FC Goa of the Indian Super League on 9 January 2018, after being a part of the India under-17 squad.
+He played for the club's reserve side in the I-League 2nd Division and Goa Professional League for the rest of the season.
+He made his debut for the reserves against Sporting Clube De Goa in a 2-1 loss on 25 January 2018 in a pro league game.
+2 weeks later, he saved a penalty from Micky Vaz and registered his first win for the reserves in a 4-2 victory against FC Bardez.
+On 16 March, he made his I-League 2nd division debut against Madhya Bharat in a 5-1 win.
+4 days later, he kept his first cleansheet in a goalless draw against Ozone FC.
+He finished his first professional season with 3 cleansheets in 14 games.

 FC Goa

-Born in Manipur, Nawaz signed with Goa of the Indian Super League after being a part of the India under-17 squad.
-He played for the club's reserve side in the I-League 2nd Division for the rest of the season.

 For the 2018–19 season, Nawaz was promoted to the club's first-team.
 Nawaz then made his professional debut for the club on 1 October 2018 against NorthEast United.
 During the match, he handled the ball outside the box which lead to the freekick which gave NorthEast United an early lead in the 8th minute before conceding again in the 53rd.
 The match ended in a 2–2 draw.
 Despite the mistake during the match, Goa head coach, Sergio Lobera, started Nawaz again in Goa's next match against the reigning champions Chennaiyin on 6 October 2018.
 The result this time was better for Goa as they won 3–1, with Nawaz earning the Emerging Player of the Match award.
 Having played an instrumental role in the FC Goa's successful campaigns in 2018-19 and 2019-20, winning the Super Cup and the League Winners' Shield, Nawaz became a pivotal member of the Gaurs' setup.